Bake or Boil Sweet Potatoes for Casserole?

 Choose Boiling If:

-• You prefer a smooth, mashed texture.
+• You prefer you have a smooth and mashed-like texture.

 Final Thoughts